Domestic Violence: Getting a Protective Order

 - Request custody and visitation restrictions or "no contact" orders to ensure your children's safety.

 - Call the police every time the order is violated.

-If you travel to another state, check to see whether your protective order is valid in that state.
-Protective orders are valid across some state lines.
-Protective orders remain in effect until they are removed by the court, even if the victim consents to contact with the abuser.
+If you travel to another state, check to see whether your protection order is valid in that state.
+Protection orders are valid across some state lines.
+Protection orders remain in effect until they are removed by the court, even if the victim consents to contact with the abuser.

-Your local domestic violence program or a qualified attorney can help you get a protective order.
-You can also see the National Coalition Against Domestic Violence's website at https://ncadv.org/resources to find programs offering legal support.
+Your local domestic violence program or a qualified attorney can help you get a protection order.
+To find the nearest program offering legal support, see the National Coalition Against Domestic Violence's website at https://ncadv.org/resources.
 The National Domestic Violence Hotline at 1-800-799-SAFE (1-800-799-7233) can also provide you with contacts.

 Author: Healthwise Staff

-Brigid McCaw, MD, MPH, MS, FACP - Internal Medicine
+Brigid McCaw MD, MS, MPH, FACP - Family Violence Prevention